U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Fred Rowland (Temple University)

-Gabi Kirk (California State Polytechnic University, Humboldt)
+Gabi Kirk (California State Polytechnic University Humboldt)

-Ganesh Trichur (College of Staten Island)
+Ganesh Trichur (City University of New York College of Staten Island)

 Gina Crandell (Boston Architectural College)